briakgodfrey/briakgodfrey/README.md

 - 👋 Hi, I’m @briakgodfrey
-- 👀 I am a full stack development student at ZTM
+- 👀 I am currently studying iOS development
-- 🌱 We are currently working on botstrap
+- 🌱 I started learning web development and then branched into ui/ux and iOS development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...